Crisp-determinization of weighted tree automata over strong bimonoids: Algebras with root weights

 \section{Algebras with root weights}

-We introduce the concept of algebra with root weights in order to study crisp-deterministic wta.
-This concept can be considered as generalization of weighted automata with infinitely many states \cite[p.
-6]{cirdroignvog10} to the tree case.
+In this section we introduce the concept of algebra with root weights in order to study crisp-deterministic wta.
+This concept can be considered as generalization of weighted automata with infinitely many states \cite[p.~3502]{cirdroignvog10} to the tree case.
+The semantics of an algebra with root weights is a weighted tree language.
+Then we define two basic constructions with $(\Sigma,B)$-algebras.
+We will use both of them to give an isomorphic representation of the $(\Sigma,B)$-algebra $\mathcal{N}(\A)$ of a $(\Sigma,B)$-wta $\A$ (cf. Section~ \ref{sect:initial-algebra-semantics}, in particular, Theorem~\ref{thm:characterizatio-of-Nerode-automaton}).